Sky-Daddy/Repository.Ligma2.0/README.md

 [24] And Joseph said unto his brethren, I die: and God will surely visit you, and bring you out of this land unto the land which he sware to Abraham, to Isaac, and to Jacob.
 [25] And Joseph took an oath of the children of Israel, saying, God will surely visit you, and ye shall carry up my bones from hence.
 [26] So Joseph died, being an hundred and ten years old: and they embalmed him, and he was put in a coffin in Egypt.

+[Snoop Dogg]
+Greetings loved ones
+Let's take a journey

+[Katy Perry - Verse 1]
+I know a place
+Where the grass is really greener
+Warm, wet and wild
+There must be somethin' in the water
+Sippin' gin and juice
+Layin' underneath the palm trees (Undone)
+The boys
+Break their necks
+Try'na creep a little sneak peek (At us)

+You could travel the world
+But nothing comes close
+To the Golden Coast
+Once you party with us
+You'll be falling in love
+Oooooh oh oooooh

+[Katy Perry - Chorus]
+California girls
+We're unforgettable
+Daisy Dukes
+Bikinis on top
+Sun-kissed skin
+So hot
+We'll melt your Popsicle
+Oooooh oh oooooh

+California girls
+We're undeniable
+Fine, fresh, fierce
+We got it on lock
+Westcoast represent
+Now put your hands up
+Oooooh oh oooooh

+[Katy Perry - Verse 2]
+Sex on the beach
+We don't mind sand in our Stilettos
+We freak
+In my Jeep
+Snoop Doggy Dogg on the stereo (Oh oh)

+You could travel the world
+But nothing comes close
+To the Golden Coast
+Once you party with us
+You'll be falling in love
+Oooooh oh oooooh

+[Katy Perry - Chorus]
+California girls
+We're unforgettable
+Daisy Dukes
+Bikinis on top
+Sun-kissed skin
+So hot
+We'll melt your Popsicle
+Oooooh oh oooooh

+California gurls
+We're undeniable
+Fine, fresh, fierce
+We got it on lock
+Westcoast represent
+Now put your hands up
+Oooooh oh oooooh

+[Snoop Dogg - Verse 3]
+Toned, tanned
+Fit and ready
+Turn it up 'cause it's gettin' heavy
+Wild, wild Westcoast
+These are the girls I love the most
+I mean the ones
+I mean like she's the one
+Kiss her
+Touch her
+Squeeze her buns

+The girl's a freak
+She drives a Jeep
+and lives on the beach
+I'm okay
+I won't play
+I love the Bay
+Just like I love L.A.
+Venice Beach
+And Palm Springs
+Summertime is everything

+Homeboys
+Hangin' out
+All that ass
+Hangin' out
+Bikinis, tankinis, martinis
+No weenies
+Just a king
+And a queen-ie
+Katy my lady
+(Yeah)
+You're lookin'here baby
+(Uh huh)
+I'm all up on you
+'Cause you representin' California
+(Ohhh yeahh)

+[Katy Perry - Chorus]
+California gurls
+We're unforgettable
+Daisy Dukes
+Bikinis on top
+Sun-kissed skin
+So hot
+We'll melt your Popsicle
+Oooooh oh oooooh

+California gurls
+We're undeniable
+Fine, fresh, fierce
+We got it on lock
+Westcoast represent
+(Westcoast, Westcoast)
+Now put your hands up
+Oooooh oh oooooh

+Snoop Dogg:
+(Californiaaa, Californiaaa)
+California girls man
+I wish they all could be
+California girls
+(Californiaaa)
+I really wish
+You all could be
+California girls
+(Californiaaa, girls)

+I've come to make an announcement; Shadow The Hedgehog's a bitch ass motherfucker, he pissed on my fucking wife.
+Thats right, he took his hedgehog quilly dick out and he pissed on my fucking wife, and he said his dick was "This big" and I said that's disgusting, so I'm making a callout post on my twitter dot com, Shadow the Hedgehog, you've got a small dick, it's the size of this walnut except WAY smaller, and guess what?
+Here's what my dong looks like: PFFFT, THAT'S RIGHT, BABY.
+ALL POINTS, NO QUILLS, NO PILLOWS.
+Look at that, it looks like two balls and a bong.
+He fucked my wife so guess what?
+I'm gonna fuck the Earth.
+THAT'S RIGHT THIS IS WHAT YOU GET, MY SUPER LASER PISS!
+Except I'm not gonna piss on the earth.
+I'm gonna go higher.
+I'M PISSING ON THE MOON!
+HOW DO YOU LIKE THAT, OBAMA?
+I PISSED ON THE MOON YOU IDIOT!
+YOU HAVE 23 HOURS BEFORE THE PISS DROPLETS HIT THE FUCKING EARTH NOW GET OUT OF MY SIGHT BEFORE I PISS ON YOU TOO.

+I've grow to make an declaration; Overcloud The Hedgehog's a cunt copulation mother fucker, he blotto on my flaming married woman.
+Thats decent, he took his rodent quilly prick out and he slopped on my sexual congress married person, and he said his tool was "This man-sized" and I said that's loathsome, so I'm production a callout move on my sound discharge com, Shadiness the Porcupine, you've got a modest pecker, it's the separate of this wood do away with WAY subgross, and speculate what?
+Here's what my dingdong look backs like: PFFFT, THAT'S RECTIFY, UNDERTAKING.
+ALL INGREDIENTS, NO QUILL FEATHERS, NO POSES.
+Reckon at that, it look aways like ii globes and a reverberate.
+He fucked my partner so puzzle out what?
+I'm gonna make love the Connection.
+THAT'S TURNING THIS IS WHAT YOU GET, MY COMPREHENSIVE OPTICAL DEVICE PASS!
+Eliminate I'm not gonna pee-pee on the stuff.
+I'm gonna board game altissimo.
+I'M PEEING ON THE DISPLAY!
+HOW DO YOU LIKE THAT, OBAMA?
+I SLOSHED ON THE PHYSICAL OBJECT YOU CRETIN!
+YOU HAVE XXIIIS23 60 MINUTES EARLIER THE URINATION DRIBLETS STUMBLE THE NOOKY PHYSICAL OBJECT NOW GET OUT OF MY SENSE MODALITY AHEAD I MICTURATE ON YOU OVERLY.